pbek/QOwnNotes/webpage/src/nl/installation/building.md

 Bezoek [QOwnNotes op GitHub](https://github.com/pbek/QOwnNotes).

 ::: tip
-Als u broncode aan het project wilt bijdragen, dient u uw pull-verzoeken in bij de `main` branch.
+If you want to contribute source code to the project please make your pull requests to the  `main` branch.
 :::

 ## Bronarchief